The Andy May – Texas Tabby Crabb Band

 After a wild and rewarding ride, AMTTCB disbanded in 1978.
 I wanted to do more writing and solo work and to do some recording.
 The last performance of Andy May and Texas Tabby Crabb was on September 3, 1978, when we opened a large outdoor concert for Merle Haggard and the Strangers in Escoheag, Rhode Island.
 It was a great way to end things!

 Tabby and I remained friends and played music together occasionally over the years.
 In 1996, we ended up being neighbors again, living less than 10 miles apart in rural Wilson County, Tennessee.
-Several years ago, I wrote a song about the AMTTCB times called Haggard and the Queen.
-The video below is from an early performance of the song at MerleFest.
+Several years ago, I wrote a song about the AMTTCB times called Haggard and the Queen, and recorded it for my Room for Roots CD.
 This one’s for you, Tabby!